FlyingPony/MineLittleProxy/Readme.md

 >Simulate physics/movement on the player the user is not currently controlling, so that they don't get kicked.

+Q: When I try to connect to a server, the connection is abruptly ended, why?

+> You're probably trying to connect to a server that's running a previous version of minecraft (1.8 usually).
+> Or you're trying to join an online server without authentication.
+Auth is enabled by
+> default on most servers, so you'll need to use the correct password for the name you chose ;)

 Q: How do I run this?

-A: `npm install` to install dependencies.
+> `npm install` to install dependencies.

-A: `node test.js` to start the proxy.
+> `node test.js` to start the proxy.

-A: Start minecraft and connect to `localhost:3622`.
+> Start minecraft and connect to `localhost:3622`.

 Q: It doesn't work, it says something about "v => transform" being an invalid character.